 Working as a physician or in the healthcare field, in general, can be very rewarding.
 Many people are able to build a comfortable life for themselves within a relatively short period.
 However, as anyone in the field can attest to, physicians and other healthcare professionals are often at a higher risk of losing income due to days taken off work due to illness or injury.
-Thankfully, disability insurance is an effective way to help protect one’s income in the event that you are incapable of working.
+Thankfully, disability insurance is an effective way to help protect one’s income.
+In the event that you are incapable of working, you can use tools such as a VA Disability Calculator to help you know your money compensation rate.
 Let’s cover a few of the critical ways that disability insurance helps to protect your income.

 Disability Coverage Applies To More Than You Think

 Disability insurance covers more than severe catastrophic conditions.
 Common conditions like depression, back pain, and even pregnancy are frequently covered if they prevent someone from going to work.
 Many employers provide principal short-term disability for their critical workers to cover both themselves and their employees in the event of a short-term absence.

 Mental health conditions, which also include substance abuse disorders are among the most common reasons employees miss work.
 In the past, employees would have to work through these problems while on the clock or give up their job completely.
 Disability insurance gives employees the freedom to heal without having to worry about how to pay their bills due to a temporary work absence.

 Protecting your income is more than just holding on to you in your current job.
 Privately purchase disability insurance will stay with you regardless of where you work.
 That means that if you are a high earner who needs to take a break due to an illness or disability, your income will still be covered even if you change jobs in the interim.

 Disability Insurance Can Help Protect Your Credit